Wapsipinicon River

-The Wapsipinicon River (/wɒpsɪˈpɪnɪkɒn, -kən/, locally known as the Wapsi) is a tributary of the Mississippi River, approximately 300 mi long, starting near the southeastern border of Minnesota and running through northeastern Iowa in the United States.
+The Wapsipinicon River (/wɒpsɪˈpɪnɪkɒn, -kən/, locally known as the Wapsie) is a tributary of the Mississippi River, approximately 300 mi long, starting near the southeastern border of Minnesota and running through northeastern Iowa in the United States.
 It drains a rural farming region of rolling hills and bluffs north of Waterloo and Cedar Rapids.

 Course

 It rises in Mower County, Minnesota and enters Iowa in northern Mitchell County.
 It flows generally southeast across rural Chickasaw, Bremer, and Buchanan counties, past Independence and Anamosa.
 Along its lower 25 mi it turns east, forming the boundary between Clinton and Scott counties.
 It joins the Mississippi from the west approximately 10 mi southwest of Clinton.

 It defines the western boundary of the Driftless Area.
 While the Wapsi has a soft, recent catchment, the Driftless, to the east and north, tumbles down to the Mississippi in rugged canyons.

 Name

 The name of the river in the Ojibwe language is Waabiziipiniikaan-ziibi ("river abundant in swan-potatoes"), on account of the large quantity of arrowheads or wild artichokes, known as "swan-potatoes" (waabiziipiniin, singular waabiziipin), once found near its banks.
 Severe flooding on the river in 1993, as part of the larger floods in region, caused widespread damage to the surrounding cropland.